Nav Radio Upgrade (with Streaming)

 And if your 7-series was built before 9/98 and has a Mk1 nav, use cable '718 coupled with a post-9/98 CD changer (or MP3 changer or BT streamer or...).

-The MP3 changer is p/n 65-12-9-131-852.
-Note it is physically different than changers made for the E38 7-series and won't fit in the same spot.
+The MP3 changer is p/n 65-12-9-131-852 and requires cable '718.
+Note this changer is physically different than changers made for the E38 7-series and won't fit in the same spot.
 It will require an alternative mounting location (ex: suspended from trunk upper deck).
 But it's plug-n-play.

 1/8" mini jack connections can be found everywhere for the BM53 radio.
 They are commonly available from online sources such as eBay and Amazon, ranging in price from $7 to $9.
 There are variations of this input type as well, depending on the device you wish to connect.
 For example, an RCA-type input adapter is available: